browserengineering/book/book/invalidation.md

         # ...
 ```

-That's easy enough, but when we get to `BlockLayout` it gets more
-complex.
-Naturally, each `BlockLayout` has its own `zoom` field, which
-we can protect:
+Each `BlockLayout` also has its own `zoom` field, which we can protect:

 ``` {.python ignore=ProtectedField}
 class BlockLayout: